Tourism Brittany

 • Bon-Secours Beach: one of Saint-Malo’s first leisure beaches, featuring its famous seawater swimming pool.

-• The large cannons of 1694: guns presented by Louis XIV’s representative as a token of gratitude to the privateers of Saint-Malo.
+• The large cannons of 1694: guns presented by Louis XIV’s representative to thank the Saint-Malo privateers.

-• Jacques Cartier: the explorer born in Saint-Malo who discovered Canada for King Francis I.
+• Jacques Cartier: the Saint-Malo-born navigator who discovered Canada for King Francis I.

-• The first French people to taste popcorn: the surprising anecdote recounted by Cartier’s sailors.
+• The first French people to taste popcorn: the surprising anecdote reported by Cartier’s sailors.

 • Canada’s fake diamonds: Jacques Cartier’s great disappointment on his return to France.

-• The link between Saint-Malo and Quebec: why the city still maintains such strong ties with French-speaking Canadians today.
+• The link between Saint-Malo and Quebec: why the city still maintains a very strong bond with French-speaking Canadians today.

 🎧 Continue the full tour : 7,50 €